Shohei Ohtani strikes out 10 in Angels’ opening loss to A’s

 Esteury Ruiz singled and Tony Kemp hit a tying double to start the rally against Aaron Loup (0-1).

+The A’s hoped to get a chance once Ohtani’s day was done.

+“He kind of dominated us a little bit with 10 punchouts,” Oakland manager Mark Kotsay said.
+“In doing that, we knew what we were up against tonight.
+We wanted to get Ohtani out of the game as soon as possible.
+Took a little bit longer than what we would have liked, but we got to the bullpen and we were able to take advantage of that.”

-Ohtani called his own pitches using the Pitchcom technology as he also did during spring training given his full repertoire of offerings and the addition of the pitch clock this year.
+Ohtani called his own pitches using the Pitchcom technology as he also did during spring training given his range of offerings and the addition of the pitch clock this year.
+It started working again in the second inning.

-Rookie catcher Logan O’Hoppe singled in the fifth to break up a scoreless game and put the Angels ahead.
-Then Los Angeles right fielder Hunter Renfroe made an amazing no-look catch for the opening day highlight reels.
+O’Hoppe singled in the fifth to break up a scoreless game and put the Angels ahead.
+Then, Los Angeles right fielder Hunter Renfroe made an amazing no-look catch for the opening day highlight reels.

 Ohtani raised his arms in delight from the mound and Renfroe could only grin ear to ear after robbing Oakland’s Jace Peterson with a defensive gem to start the bottom of the fifth.
 Running backward toward the wall, Renfroe reached his glove up and made the grab without his eyes tracking the ball and landed just in front of the warning track.